wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 We run them from time to time, this is not in the CI yet.

-## Helpers

-We also have several helpers to make your development work easier:

-- `astboom` is used to visualize `ast` nodes in other python modules,
-  usage: `astboom ast < my_module.py`
-- `tokelor` is used to visualize tokens in other python modules,
-  usage: `tokelor my_module.py`

 ## Submitting your code

 We use [trunk based](https://trunkbaseddevelopment.com/)